About Hot Metal Strings

 Maureen Conlon Gutierrez, Violinist

-As an avid orchestral musician she is member of the Erie Philharmonic and has been a member of the Sphinx Symphony, Sphinx Virtuosi, Pennsylvania Centre Orchestra, Penns Woods Orchestra and Tanglewood Music Center Orchestra.
-She has also played with the Pittsburgh Symphony Orchestra, Pittsburgh Opera Orchestra, National Philharmonic, Wheeling Symphony, Virginia Symphony, and Akron Symphony among others.
+As an avid orchestral musician she is Concertmaster of the Erie Chamber Orchestra and member of the first violin section in the Pittsburgh Opera Orchestra and Wheeling Symphony.
+She has also been a member of the Erie Philharmonic, Sphinx Symphony, Sphinx Virtuosi, Pennsylvania Centre Orchestra, Penns Woods Orchestra and Tanglewood Music Center Orchestra.
+She appears often with the Pittsburgh Symphony Orchestra, and has played with the National Philharmonic, Virginia Symphony, and Akron Symphony among others.

 Maureen loves dancing, watching movies, and eating great food when she isn’t making music.
 She teaches many violin students and loves sharing all she has been imparted along the way.
 She lives in Pittsburgh, PA with husband, Michael Dorosh.